 The rules for the overall administration and operation of the programme are the General Programme Instructions (GPI), publicly available at www.environdec.com.
-A PCR complements the GPI and the normative standards by providing specific rules, requirements and guidelines for developing an EPD for one or more specific product categories (see Figure 1).
+A PCR complements the GPI and the normative standards by providing specific rules, requirements, and guidelines for developing an EPD for one or more specific product categories (see Figure 1).
 A PCR should enable different practitioners using the PCR to generate consistent results when assessing products of the same product category.

 Figure 1 The hierarchy between PCRs, standards and other documents.
-EN 15804 and ISO 21930 are normative standards for construction products only.